realisticen/bomberman/README.md

 # Bomberman
-Preprost klon bomberman igre spisan v C#.
-Uporabljam ogrodje Monogae, ki je zelo popularen.
-Kodo bom na novo naložil šele ob dodal kaj novega.
+Preprost klon bomberman igre spisan v C# in uporabo ogrodja monogame.

+A simple bomberman game.
+It is works on windows, not sure about linux.